Susan B. Morris CPDT-KA

-She developed her passion for teaching dogs and their humans how to have the best possible relationships in her early 20’s when she became home to a Boxer puppy named Ellie.
-Upon arrival Ellie was poorly bred and not well socialized.
-At 8 weeks old she would snarl, growl and snap at humans who she deemed to be a threat to her resources.
+In her early 20’s, Johana developed a passion for teaching dogs and their humans to have the best possible relationships.
+When she became home to a Boxer puppy named Ellie, Johana discovered she was poorly bred and not well socialized.
+At 8 weeks old Ellie would snarl, growl, and snap at humans whom she deemed to be a threat to her resources.
 None the less, Johana decided that it was her responsibility to make sure Ellie had the best life possible.
-Through research, training, trial and error, and lots of time and patience Ellie became a well-adjusted, confident dog and so sparked Johana’s passion for teaching dogs and humans how to successfully cohabitate.
+Through research, training, trial and error, and lots of time and patience, Ellie became a well-adjusted, confident dog and so sparked Johana’s passion for teaching dogs and humans to successfully cohabitate.

 From there Johana moved on to shelter and rescue volunteering where she fostered and trained countless dogs in an effort to help them find forever homes.
 She then continued on her path to becoming a Certified Professional Dog Trainer.